What is SEO cannibalisation and why can it ruin a project?

 De-index the URLs we have detected that cannibalise using the “noindex” tag.

-Before making any of these decisions to eliminate cannibalisation, we can play a much more interesting card and that is to orientate one of the URLs to attack a different keyword, if the pages do not duplicate the content, of course.
+Before making any of these decisions to eliminate cannibalisation, we can play a much more interesting card and that is to orientate one of the URLs to attack a different keyword if the pages do not duplicate the content, of course.
 We could keep both URLs and position them for similar and different terms at the same time (synonyms or a long tail variant of the main keyword, for example).

-Once the cannibalisation is removed, the internal linking that we had distributed among the rest of the cannibalising URLs, we should modify them to point to the URL that we want to position, as well as to avoid sending those URLs that we no longer want Google to consider via the sitemap.
+Once the cannibalisation is removed, the internal linking that we had distributed among the rest of the cannibalising URLs, should modify them to point to the URL that we want to position, as well as avoid sending those URLs that we no longer want Google to consider via the sitemap.

-How to solve cannibalisation between your own domains?
+How to solve cannibalisation between your domains?

-In addition to the problem that 2 URLs (from different domains) are positioning for the same keyword, and often the domain that you are not interested in appearing first is above them, there is also the issue that both domains may have the same design, the same IP, and the same URL parameters.
+In addition to the problem that 2 URLs (from different domains) are positioned for the same keyword, and often the domain that you are not interested in appearing first is above them, there is also the issue that both domains may have the same design, the same IP, and the same URL parameters.

 Google assumes that two domains are the same if they share URL settings and use shared hosting, i.e., same, or similar IP.
 Moreover, if both domains have the same design, it becomes even more complicated.
 In the case of having two domains that are so similar in terms of content and design, we should try to focus one of them on long-tail terms, for example.

 For ecommerce, choosing “buy + category + online” could be a good idea and the other domain would try to position only for the keyword of the category itself.
-Besides, you can include optimised texts through headings, at least in one of the two domains (we would choose the one that is going to rank for the category itself) and ideally, little by little, adding it to the domain that is oriented to long-tail, having a different URL configuration, that is, a hierarchy differentiated from the other domain and even, if possible, attacking different keywords, either synonym of the other domain or its variants.
+Besides, you can include optimised texts through headings, at least in one of the two domains (we would choose the one that is going to rank for the category itself) and little by little, adding it to the domain that is oriented to long-tail, having a different URL configuration, that is, a hierarchy differentiated from the other domain and even, if possible, attacking different keywords, either a synonym of the other domain or its variants.

 Even if we focus the domain on long-tail through meta tags, many internal links will probably continue to point to the exact anchor text and therefore, Google will continue to see certain signals that we want that domain to also position for the category and will continue to cannibalise the main domain, which we do want to position for the exact keywords in the hierarchy.